PerseusRealDeal/ConsolePerseusLogger/README.md

 > Console Perseus Logger running on Simulator doesn't pass DEBUG message to Console.app, instead it passes INFO message with text of DEBUG message by default if Simulator runs, so, a passed message being INFO looks like a DEBUG and it works perfactly well.<br/>

-> If for some reasons CPL must pass DEBUG like a DEBUG message if Simulator the option must take false `log.debugIsInfo = false`.
+> If for some reasons CPL must pass DEBUG like a DEBUG message the option should take false `log.debugIsInfo = false`.

 ```swift